 With the help of Lešonayḏi’s books, it is possible to get young children eager to learn the basics of reading and speaking Aramaic.
 Through bright colors, interesting objects and animals we hope children will learn the language and have fun doing so.

 Lešonayḏi has published three books in the summer of 2019.
 The titles are: Bonina aḥ ḥaywoṯo (Let’s count the animals),Yëlfina ag gawne (Let’s learn the colors) and Xabre saqubloye (Contradicting words).
 All three books are written in Aramaic and Surayt alphabet.
 People that are unable to read the Aramaic alphabet, can still learn the Aramaic words and teach their children this way.
-To learn how to pronounce some of the Surayt characters click here and here.
+To learn how to pronounce some of the Surayt characters click here or here.

 How To Buy?